CyclotronResearchCentre/bidsme/README.md

 Bidsmap contain several automatically filled fields that are to simplify the map
 adjustments:

   - provenance: contains the path to the first data file matched to this run.
 This field is updated at each run of `bidsmapper`, but only if `checked` is false
   - example: this field shows an generated bids name for the file in `provenance`
   - template: indicates if run was generated from template map.
 This value is not updated, and should be set to `false` at first manual edit
   - checked: indicates if operator checked the run and is satisfied with the results.
 In order to bidsify dataset, all runs must be checked.

-Finally `bidscoiner` can be run of reference dataset, to assure that there no conflicts in definitions and the bidsified dataset is correct.
+Finally `bidsify` command can be run of reference dataset, to assure that there no conflicts in definitions and the bidsified dataset is correct.

 ### <a name="wf_plug"></a>Plugin configuration
-Plugins in BIDScoin are implemented as a functions (entry point) that are called at specific time during the execution of main program.
-All of the programs `coinsort`, `bidsmapping` and `bidscoiner` are support the plugin.
+Plugins in BIDSme are implemented as a functions (entry point) that are called at specific time during the execution of main program.
+All of the commands `prepare`, `map`, `process` and `bidsify` are support the plugin.

 All functions must be defined in the same python file, but it is possible include additional files using the usual `import` instruction.
 The list of accepted functions is given in table below.